Helping with cutting skills

 3. Make sure the child is looking!

-This might sound obvious, but it is essential to check.
+Again, this might sound obvious, but it is essential to check.
 Too often I have watched adults helping children with their cutting skills where the child is not paying any visual attention to the activity.
 The adult is supporting them hand over hand.
 The child’s hands are making some movements.
 However, the child is not looking at what they are cutting.
 A child will never be successful or accurate with their cutting unless they are looking at the scissors and paper whilst they are cutting.
-If the child isn’t showing any interest, maybe their are not ready to be learning to cut.
+If the child isn’t showing any interest, maybe their are not ready to be learning to cut and they need to be working on earlier fine motor skills.
+I give some ideas for preparatory fine motor skill activities in this article.
+My fine motor programme is also full of ideas for children who are not ready to cut with scissors.

 4. Start learning cutting skills with BBQ tongs